Restructuring and insolvency in Norway: overview

 Effects of non-compliance.
 If the formalities are not complied with, the security interest is generally valid between the parties but is not be effective against third parties with an interest in the property.

-Common forms of security.
+Common forms of security and formalities.
 Pledges are the most common form of security over movable property in Norway.
 A pledge over certain classes of assets requiring registration in the Register of Mortgaged Movable Property (Løsøreregisteret) will take the form of a floating charge (see below).

 Formalities depend on the type of asset concerned: